-- Locating a storage subsystem
+- Locating a storage subsystem.

-- · Viewing a storage subsystem profile
+- Viewing a storage subsystem profile.

-- Entering or changing a storage subsystem password
+- To enter or change a storage subsystem password.

-- Creating and managing logical drives and subsystems
+- · Creation of and management of logical drives and subsystems.

-- · Using the Performance Monitor
+- Using the Performance Monitor.

-- Create storage partitions (if applicable)
+- Create storage partitions (if applicable).

 - Note: To create storage partitions, you must obtain the worldwide name or port name of each host adapter in every host connected to the storage subsystem.